michaelwoodson/jekyll-now/about.md

 permalink: /about/
 ---

-Deep learning student, marine mammal fan and basic income advocate.
+Deep learning hobbiest, marine mammal fan and basic income advocate.

 ### More Information